nus-cs2113-AY2122S1/ip/README.md

-# Duke project template
+# Seeting up Duke project from source files

-This is a project template for a greenfield Java project.
+This is a instruction manual for my greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij